Are you struggling to figure out how to fold your shiny new stroller?

-- Canopy: Reach forward with one hand and grasp the edge of the canopy, with the other hand holding on to the handlebar.
+- Canopy: Reach forward with one hand, and grasp the edge of the canopy while holding on to the handlebar with your other hand.
 Pull the canopy toward the handlebar.

 - Secure the handlebar: Push the two buttons on either side of the handlebar to fold it down.